"12188. Robinson

 MOUNTAIN RAILROAD.
 "REVERSE CURVE HIGH BRIDGE / ALAMOGORDO TO CLOUDCROFT //

-GREETINGS FROM / ALAMOGORDO / NEW MEXICO" black & white postcard on brownish
+GREETINGS FROM / ALAMOGORDO / NEW MEXICO" postcard on brownish paper mailed

-This mountain logging railroad had a track length of about 32 miles.
-Images
+a logging railroad had a track length of about 32 miles.
+Images of it are

 "A LOG DRIVE ON THE CONNECTICUT RIVER AT WIDER VT." unused white-border era